V-Sekai/unidot_importer/README.md

 # Unidot Importer

-Unidot Importer is a Unity compatibility layer and Unity Package importer for Godot 4.x.
+Unidot Importer is a Unity compatibility layer and Unity Package Importer for Godot 4.x.

 ## Engine patches